The Pantiles in Royal Tunbridge Wells is THE must-see of the borough.

 Dr Rowzee also recommended walking after taking the water and this became part of the daily ritual.

-During its heyday in Georgian times, the 'Walks' became the perfect place to see and be seen.
+In its halcyon days during Georgian times, the ‘Walks’ became the place to be seen.

 Pleasure, Leisure and Scandal at the Spa in Tunbridge Wells